agusmakmun/agusmakmun.github.io/_posts/2021-09-20-run-microros-on-almost-any-stm32.markdown

 -ffunction-sections -fdata-sections -mcpu=cortex-m4 -mfpu=fpv4-sp-d16 -mfloat-abi=hard -mthumb -Og
 -------------
 {% endhighlight %}
-Make sure the options are the same that the on for your target otherwise you could face some undefined var/functions or linking issues.
+Make sure the options are the same that are on for your target, otherwise you could face some undefined var/functions or linking issues.
 This will take some time and after in the subfolder "libmicroros" containing an "include" folder and the library.
-In my case I copied the libmicroros folder in my stm32 project root.
+In my case, I copied the libmicroros folder in my stm32 project root.
 I also included in it the extra_sources available in the "micro_ros_stm32cubemx_utils" repo.

 -----

 ### Use the library

 #### CMakeLists.txt
-In order to use the library we must add it and the headers in our CMakeLists.txt.
+In order to use the library, we must add it and the headers in our CMakeLists.txt.
 We must first add the includes from Micro-ROS:
 {% highlight bash%}
 include_directories(Core/Inc